JJ/perl6em/txt/1-liners.md

     2100,2200 ...^ * %% 400

-Will yield the years ending a century, in this millenium, that [are not](https://en.wikipedia.org/wiki/Century_leap_year) a leap year, since only those that can be divided by 400 actually are leap year.
+Will yield the years ending a century, in this millennium, that [are not](https://en.wikipedia.org/wiki/Century_leap_year) a leap year, since only those that can be divided by 400 actually are leap year.

 This is but a simple example, but it allows you to see the flexibility